 Plain batons impart an even cleaner, minimalist look, though are more difficult to read at a quick glance.

 My advice?
-Don’t pay any attention to received wisdom.
+Don’t pay any attention to conventional wisdom.

 Choose the type of watch that you like to look at and that makes you feel confident while wearing it.

-Menswear startups like Daniel Wellington and New York-based Martenero are working alongside long-established brands like Skagen from Denmark and Timex to give men unprecedented options for affordable watches featuring numbers or Arabic numerals.
+Menswear startups like Christopher Ward, Vaer, Daniel Wellington and New York-based Martenero are working alongside long-established brands like Skagen from Denmark and Timex to give men unprecedented options for affordable watches featuring numbers or Arabic numerals.

 These microwatch brands and established players are contributing to an amazing landscape of innovative men’s apparel and accessory brands that can transform your wardrobe.